Gothic Revival architecture: 20th and 21st centuries

 In spite of this, the Gothic Revival continued to exert its influence, simply because many of its more massive projects were still being built well into the second half of the 20th century, such as Giles Gilbert Scott's Liverpool Cathedral and the Washington National Cathedral (1907–1990).
-Ralph Adams Cram became a leading force in American Gothic, with his most ambitious project the Cathedral of St. John the Divine in New York (claimed to be the largest cathedral in the world), as well as Collegiate Gothic buildings at Princeton University.
+Ralph Adams Cram became a leading force in American Gothic, his most ambitious project being the Cathedral of St. John the Divine in New York (claimed to be the largest cathedral in the world); another was the Collegiate Gothic buildings at Princeton University.
 Cram said "the style hewn out and perfected by our ancestors [has] become ours by uncontested inheritance".

 Though the number of new Gothic Revival buildings declined sharply after the 1930s, they continue to be built.
 St Edmundsbury Cathedral, the cathedral of Bury St Edmunds in Suffolk, was expanded and reconstructed in a neo-Gothic style between the late 1950s and 2005, and a commanding stone central tower was added.
 A new church in the Gothic style is planned for St. John Vianney Parish in Fishers, Indiana.
 The Whittle Building at Peterhouse, University of Cambridge, opened in 2016, matches the neo-Gothic style of the rest of the courtyard in which it is situated.